farazshaikh/LTX-2.3-Workflows/README.md

 **Tiny Vae by madebyollin (for sampler previews)**:
-1) https://huggingface.co/Kijai/LTX2.3_comfy  (save to the vae folder in Comfy) (Optional/Recommended.
+(Optional/Recommended.
 Without this vae you still get previews with latentrgb from KJnodes, at a lower res)

 ----